Inflection point instability in Hartmann channel flow with variable electric conductivity: Direct numerical simulations

 \section{Direct numerical simulations}

-The system \eqref{eq:NS}-\eqref{eq:bc} is solved numerically using the second-order finite-difference scheme shown to be accurate and effective for high-$\Ha$ MHD flows \citep{Krasnov2011,Krasnov2023}.
-The scheme is modified for the case of variable $\sigma$.
+The full system of governing equations \eqref{eq:NS}-\eqref{eq:bc} is solved numerically using the second-order finite-difference scheme shown to be accurate and effective for high-$\Ha$ MHD flows.\cite{Krasnov2011,Krasnov2023} The scheme is modified for the case of variable $\sigma$.
 Equations \eqref{eq:potential} and \eqref{eq:ohm} are written in terms of $f=\sigma \varphi$ and solved at each time step as